FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-01-03-moving-from-travis-ci-to-github-actions.md

 2. Linting the lib
 3. Testing the lib
 4. Make a production build of the lib

+As we had issues with installing the lib I added the following steps to make sure our lib can be installed

 5. Creating a new empty angular project with the angular cli
 6. Installing the built lib in it

-And as steps which were not 100% needed because the new angular project was not used by the app, I added the two following steps anyway:
+and to be even more covered I added the steps

 7. Testing the new angular project with the lib
 8. Make a production build of the new angular project